-Home espresso makers allow you the convenience of brewing an authentic cup of coffee, espresso or cappuccino on your stovetop, with a fancy bar pump (like a coffee house), or as a press in the comfort of your own kitchen.
-They are also an economical way to brew up a cup (or two) whenever the mood strikes and give you the ability to make it to your personal taste.
+Home espresso makers allow you the convenience of brewing an authentic cup of coffee, espresso or cappuccino on your countertop.
+Some feature a bar pump, like the kinds at a cafe, and others feature a simple press button.
+They are an economical way to brew up a cup (or two) whenever the mood strikes and give you the ability to make it to your personal taste.

 These espresso makers take the fuss out of brewing your own java as the process has been streamlined to your preferences.
-Choose from the AeroPress, which is a rapid, total immersion brewing process and is the most commonly used type of espresso maker in the home kitchen, or the Bialetti which lets you brew like the Italians over your stovetop in less than five minutes.
+While “true” espresso requires a machine, you can get pretty close with more affordable and less delicate coffee makers at home.
+The AeroPress, uses a rapid, total immersion brewing process and can be used to make espresso at home or on the go.
+The stovetop coffee maker, first introduced by Bialetti, allows you to brew coffee on your stovetop in less than five minutes.

-For the more fancy types, you might choose the DeLonghi Espresso and Cappuccino maker.
-This machine brews authentic, barista-quality espressos, cappuccinos or lattes just as you would get at your favorite coffeehouse and does not cost thousands of dollars.
+If you want something more traditional, you might choose the DeLonghi Espresso and Cappuccino maker.
+This machine brews authentic, barista-quality espressos, cappuccinos or lattes just as you would get at your favorite coffeehouse.

-Whichever method you choose to brew, just know that you will get an ideal and delicious cup of coffee every single time.
+Whichever method you choose to brew, you’ll get an ideal and delicious cup of coffee every single time.
 And while that latte at the local coffee shop might taste delicious, you’ll get a lot more value — and feel better in the long run — using one of these at-home devices.

 1. AeroPress Coffee and Espresso Maker